 About Science Expo

 The annual Science Expo event is designed to increase student excitement and interest in science through interactive, hands-on activities, games and demonstrations.
-Science Expo is hosted by UC Davis TERC, with support from the Rotary Club of Tahoe-Incline, the Rotary Club of Tahoe City, and Soroptomist International of South Lake Tahoe.
+Science Expo is hosted by UC Davis TERC, with support from the Rotary Club of Tahoe-Incline and the Rotary Club of Tahoe City.
 Science Expo includes eight days (5 days in North Lake Tahoe and 3 days in South Lake Tahoe) of hands-on science activities for third-, fourth-, and fifth-grade students from the greater Lake Tahoe and Truckee Region and an evening public event for families.
 Interest in the event has grown tremendously.

 Student groups come for a two-hour session and interact with 30-40 hands-on science activities within the theme of Earth and Space Science (2017), Life Science (2018), and Physical Science (2019).
 Themes are on a three year rotation to ensure that local students who come every year during grades 3 through 5 will experience different activities each year.